-The standard procedure embedding with for epoxy type resins is similar to that described for paraffin embedding, but with some modifications.
+The standard procedure for embedding with epoxy resins is similar to that described for paraffin embedding, but with some modifications.
 The protocol starts with fixation of samples by immersion or perfusion, and follows with dehydration, intermediary liquid, infiltration with liquid resin and resin polymerization to get it solid.
-Some resins are partially miscible with water, like the acrylic LR white, and a total dehydration of the sample is not necessary, nor an intermediary liquid.
+Some resins are partially miscible with water, like the acrylic LR white, and a total dehydration of the sample is not necessary, neither an intermediary liquid.
 Polymerization of epoxy resins proceeds usually at 60 ºC, while some media like methacrylate needs ultraviolet radiation at low temperature, which is good for histochemistry.

 Tissues embedded in epoxy-type resins for transmission electron microscopy studies are usually treated as following:

 c) Most resins for embedding are not hydrophilic.
 So, the water must be removed from the sample and be exchanged with an organic solvent, the intermediary liquid.
 The samples are dehydrated in ascending ethanol grades.
 Acetone can also be used.
-Propylene oxide are the common intermediary liquid between the absolute ethanol, or acetone, and the resin.
+Propylene oxide is the common intermediary liquid between the absolute ethanol, or acetone, and the resin.

 d) Hardening of resin is not by cooling, but by polymerization, usually done at 60 °C.